cordmaximilian/mini_dwh/README.md

    - dbt docs: <http://localhost:8081>

 The warehouse database is stored in `data/warehouse.duckdb`.
 Open this file in [DBeaver](https://dbeaver.io/) to explore tables created by dbt.
+Tables are organized into `bronze`, `silver` and `gold` schemas according to their transformation stage.
 Two sample sources are included: hourly commodity prices from Yahoo Finance and hourly weather data from the Open‑Meteo API.
 Commodity prices cover wheat, corn, soybeans, crude oil and a placeholder fertilizer index.
 The `wheat_weather`